Add to your Claude Code skills

 ./ralph.sh -n 50 # Run Ralph Loop with 50 iterations

-✍️ Note: the first iteration will be spent on ensuring the sandbox environment is set up correctly.
+✍️ Note: the first iteration will be spent on ensuring the named sandbox environment is set up correctly.
 Expect 5 minutes to complete.

 # Run the agent loop (default: 10 iterations)